Now that you are engaged, you are probably wondering how to plan a wedding.

 An evening reception usually indicates a full meal.

-Sometimes, cocktails and hors d'oeuvres are served the first hour.
+Sometimes, cocktails and hors d'oeuvres are served during the first hour.

 To help keep costs down offer wine and beer rather than a full bar.